yext/answers-search-ui/README.md

       viewAllText: "Go to this vertical's search",
       // Whether to include a map with this vertical's results.
       includeMap: true,
+      // Whether to use the AccordionResults component instead of VerticalResults for this vertical
+      useAccordion: false,
       // If includeMap is true, mapconfig that contains a mapProvider and apiKey is required
       mapConfig: {
         // Either 'mapbox' or 'google'